FREQUENTLY ASKED QUESTIONS

 4. The child's physical condition must be good enough to allow him/her to travel and to fully enjoy.
 A written medical authorisation from the primary care physician is mandatory.

 7. The child's illness (expensive care and high medical costs) is a significant financial burden for the family.
-One parent often stays at home (or both) or has given up work to take care of the child or the parents are divorced, sometimes due to the illness of the child.
-Result: going on vacation is ruled out and impossible, but would be beneficial to recharge their batteries.
+One (or both) parent(s) often stays (stay) at home or has (have) given up work to take care of the child or the parents are divorced, often due to the illness of the child.
+As a result, going on vacation is ruled out and impossible, but would be beneficial to recharge their batteries.

 8. All the family members, including the sick child, must have a valid travel and medical assistance insurance conceded by the National Health Service or a local and reliable insurance company.
 This potential cost will be reimbursed by Beyond the Moon, subject to prior consultation and agreement.